Aider-AI/aider/docs/faq.md

   - `--no-dirty-commits` will stop aider from committing dirty files before applying GPT's edits.
   - `--no-git` will completely stop aider from using git on your files.
 You should ensure you are keeping sensible backups of the files you are working with.

+### How did v0.13.0 change git usage?

+As of v0.13.0, aider works with git in a more streamlined manner.
+Previously, aider would *always* prompt you if it noticed that you had uncommitted changes *anywhere* in your repo.

+Now aider only pays attention to uncommitted changes in files that GPT attempts to edit.
+And aider doesn't interrupt you, it simply commits your pending changes before applying GPT's edits.
+This keeps your edits separate from GPT's edits, and makes sure you never lose your work if GPT makes an inappropriate change.

 ## GPT-4 vs GPT-3.5